skogblad/Mulberry-Beauty-quiz/README.md

 - Timer that starts counting when beginning quiz, and ends when last question is answered
 - Instant feedback whether answer was right or wrong
 - End game scoreboard where user is shown their score, time and how many correct answers where given
+- After finished game, user is able to play again, and will get the remaining 10 questions

 ## Tech Stack